codingforeveryone/READMEs/JavaScript/JavaScript-Classes.md

 	};

 	//(Automatically generated by interpreter)
-	//House.property = {}
+	//house.property = {}

-	House.prototype.openDoor = function(){
+	house.prototype.openDoor = function(){
     this.door = 'open';
 	};

-	House.prototype.closeDoor = function(){
+	house.prototype.closeDoor = function(){
     this.door = 'closed';
 	};

-	var house = new House('red'); //instantiation pattern
+	var house = new house('red'); //instantiation pattern

 Instantiation happens when a functional class is utilized to create a new object,

-	var house = House('red')
+	var house = house('red')

-Note that Pseudoclassical is the only style that makes use of the new keyword, the other three classes are used like a function call.
+Note that pseudoclassical is the only style that makes use of the `new` keyword, the other three classes are used like a function call.

 ###Summary

-None of these four are better or worse to use, they are just styles, and it is up to you as the programmer to decide which your program would benefit the most from.
+None of these four are better or worse than each other to use, they are just styles.
+It is up to you as the programmer to decide which your program would benefit the most from.

 *Functional*

-* Most transparent and easy to understand.
+* Most transparent and easy to understand

 * Higher memory cost because each instance retains its own properties

 *Functional-shared*

 * Offers memory cost advantage over functional

-* Adds a little complexity over functional
+* A bit more complex than functional

 *Prototypal*

-* Shared properties in a seperate object and not extended within the instatiated object.
+* Shared properties in a separate object and not extended within the instatiated object

-* Code readability is more complex
+* Code is more complex to read

 *Pseudoclassical*